-EVIDENCE GUIDE Critical Aspects of Competency Assessment requires evidence that the candidate: Competency 1.1.
+1 Critical Aspects of Critical Aspects of Competency Assessment requires evidence that the candidate: 1.1.
 Identified the problem 1.2.
 Determined the fundamental causes of the problem 1.3.
 Determined the correct / preventive action 1.4.
 Provided recommendation to manager These aspects may be best assessed using a range of scenarios / case studies / what ifs as a stimulus with a walk through forming part of the response.
 These assessment activities should include a range of problems, including new, unusual and improbable situations that may have happened.
-Required Knowledge and Attitudes Competence includes a thorough knowledge and understanding of the process, normal operating parameters, and product quality to recognize non- standard situations 2.2.
-Competence to include the ability to apply and explain, sufficient for the identification of fundamental cause, determining the corrective action and provision of recommendations 2.2.1.Relevant equipment and operational processes 2.2.2.Enterprise goals, targets and measures2.2.3.Enterprise quality, OHS and environmental requirement 2.2.4.Principles of decision making strategies and techniques 2.2.5.Enterprise information systems and data collation 2.2.6.Industry codes and standards 3.
+2. Required Knowledge and Attitude 2.1.
+Competence includes a thorough knowledge and understanding of the process, normal operating parameters, and product quality to recognize nonstandard situations Competence to include the ability to apply and explain, sufficient for the identification of fundamental cause, determining the corrective action and provision of recommendations 2.2.1.Relevant equipment and operational processes 2.2.2.Enterprise goals, targets and measures 2.2.3.Enterprise quality, OHS and environmental requirement 2.2.4.Principles of decision making strategies and techniques 2.2.5.Enterprise information systems and data collation 2.2.6.Industry codes and standards 3.
 Required Skills 3.1.
-Using range of formal problem solving techniques 3.2.
+Using range of formal problem solving techniques or required exime 3.2.
 Identifying and clarifying the nature of the problem 3.3.
 Devising the best solution 3.4.
 Evaluating the solution 3.5.
 Implementation of a developed plan to rectify the problem